Freddie Freeman Player Props: Dodgers vs. Orioles

 Freddie Freeman At The Plate

-- Among qualified hitters in MLB play, his batting average ranks fourth, his on-base percentage ranks sixth, and he is seventh in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks fourth, his on-base percentage ranks sixth, and he is seventh in the league in slugging.

-- Freeman has driven in a run in 38 games this year (41.3%), including 14 games with more than one RBI (15.2%).
-He has also driven home three or more of his team's runs in nine contests.
+- Freeman has driven home a run in 38 games this year (40.9%), including more than one RBI in 15.1% of his games and producing three or more of his team's runs on nine occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.